12 Reasons to Visit Africa – Why Traveling To Africa Is Always A Great Idea

 Masaai kids in Lake Manyara – Tanzania

-Although some big cities in Africa have nothing to envy of more hyped Asian or Western cities in terms of “development”, most of the people in sub-Saharan Africa live a very different lifestyle from what most westerners are used to.
+Although some big cities in Africa have nothing to envy of more hyped Asian or Western cities in terms of “development”, most of the people in sub-Saharan Africa live a very different lifestyle from what most Westerners are used to.

 Different rhythms, different occupations, different ways to spend and past time, a different approach to the concept of family… all of this can give the foreign tourist from the “developed world” a new perspective and a lot to think about.